rushdishams/rushdishams.github.io/index.md

 ## Summary

-I am a data scientist passionate about supporting companies and customers that want to leverage AI/ML to enlighten peoples' lives using on-premise infrastructure or public cloud services.
+I am a Machine Learning Engineer/ Data Scientist, who is passionate about supporting companies and customers that want to leverage AI/ML to enlighten peoples' lives using on-premise infrastructure or public cloud services.
 I have been successful in my roles since I am curious to work backwards with problems and communicate ideas, suggestions, and best practices clearly and in a timely manner.
 The uniqueness about me and my characteristics is that I practice emotional intelligence at work in addition to my combined strength coming from both academia and industry.

 **Programming Languages:**